haierkeys/obsidian-fast-note-sync/README.md

 ## ✨ Plugin Features

-- **Minimal Configuration**: No complicated settings needed.
-Just paste the remote service configuration to get started out of the box.
+- **Minimal Configuration**: No tedious setup, just paste the remote service configuration to get started out of the box.
 - **Real-time Note Sync**: Automatically monitors and synchronizes all note creation, update, and deletion operations within the Vault.
 - **Comprehensive Attachment Support**: Real-time sync of images, videos, audio, and other non-setting files.
-    > ⚠️ **Note**: Requires v1.0+ and server v0.9+.
-Please control attachment file sizes; large files may cause sync delays.
+    > ⚠️ **Note**: Requires v1.0+, server v0.9+.
+Please control attachment file size; large files may cause synchronization delays.
+- **Config Sync**: Provides configuration synchronization, supporting config sync across multiple devices.
+Say goodbye to the pain of manually copying configuration files to multiple devices.
+    > ⚠️ **Note**: Requires v1.4+, server v1.0+.
+Currently in beta, please use with caution.
+- **Server Version Viewing**: Displays server version information, making it easy to understand the server's version status.
-- **Multi-device Sync**: Supports Mac, Windows, Android, iOS, and other platforms.
+- **Multi-platform Synchronization**: Supports Mac, Windows, Android, iOS, and other platforms.

 ## 🗺️ Roadmap

 We are continuously improving.
 Here are the future development plans:

-- [ ] **Server Version Check**: Display server version information for easy understanding of the server's version status.
-- [ ] **Configuration Sync**: Provide configuration sync functionality, supporting configuration sync across multiple devices, eliminating the hassle of manually copying configuration files to multiple devices.
-- [ ] **Note History**: Provide note history snapshot functionality.
+- [ ] **Note History**: Provides note history snapshot functionality.
 You can view note version history and revert to previous versions via the plugin or server WebGui.
 - [ ] **Cloud Storage Backup Status**: View cloud storage backup status at any time, keeping you informed of the latest backup status.
-- [ ] **Note Sharing Feature**: Generate share links for your cloud notes, making it easy to share your work with others.
+- [ ] **Note Sharing**: Generate share links for your cloud notes, making it easy to share your work with others.
-- [ ] **AI Notes**: Explore innovative AI + note features.
-We welcome your valuable suggestions.
+- [ ] **AI Notes**: Explore innovative AI+ note features.
+We look forward to your valuable suggestions.

 > **If you have improvement suggestions or new ideas, feel free to share them by submitting an issue—we will carefully evaluate and adopt suitable suggestions.**